• Skip to primary navigation

 My obsession with roasting vegetables continues!

 Technically considered a fruit, cherry tomatoes are one of the easiest plants to grow.
-If you have them growing in your backyard, you probably know that some varieties can actually produce hundreds of fruit.
+If you have them growing in your backyard, you probably know that some varieties can produce hundreds of fruit.

 As a result, you are probably wondering what to do with cherry tomatoes.